gdauby/stp_website/content/home/hero.md

 +++

-Team, partners and news from the [CEPF project](https://www.cepf.net/grants/grantee-projects/characterization-threatened-flora-sao-tome-and-principe) focused on the **characterization of the threatened flora of __São Tomé e Principe__ archipelago**
+Team, partners and news from the [CEPF project](https://www.cepf.net/grants/grantee-projects/characterization-threatened-flora-sao-tome-and-principe) focused on the **characterization of the threatened flora of __São Tomé e Príncipe__ archipelago**

-If you are interested in plant species recorded in __São Tomé e Principe__, all records and species will be documented in a dedicated [TROPICOS PROJECT](http://tropicos.org/Project/Threatened_Plants_STP)
+Plant species list and records of __São Tomé e Príncipe__, will be documented and available soon in a dedicated __TROPICOS PROJECT__